 Lakes Mead and Mohave are an important stopover habitat and wintering grounds for many aquatic birds migrating along the Pacific and Intermountain flyways.
 A comprehensive aquatic bird survey16 conducted year around on both lakes during 2004 through 2009 documented 92 species of aquatic birds using the lakes17.
 These included the American coot, mallards, western and Clark’s grebes, green-winged teal, common goldeneye, ruddy ducks, common mergansers, double-crested cormorant, American avocet, as well as California and ring-billed gulls.

-16 Inventory and Monitoring of Shoreline and Aquatic Bird Species
+16 Inventory and Monitoring of Shoreline and Aquatic Bird Species (temporarily unavailable)

 17 The Status of Aquatic Associated Birds in LMNRA: 2004-2013 (PDF-2.1 MB)